Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

           Resulting operation using two open volumes.

-Now, let's see what happens when we use meshes that are partially open, incomplete, or meshes that aren't forming a new topology.
+Now, let us see what happens when we use meshes that are partially open, incomplete, or meshes that aren't forming a new topology.

 As you can see in the images below the faces of one participant in the Boolean operation